Brandon Davidson Traded to Islanders by Oilers

 At this point in the season, the Oilers will have to start making decisions beyond this year.
 Their history drafting out of the first round has not been wonderful but since Chiarelli has come into the picture, later round draft choices are not often wasted and Edmonton has found prospects that could have a future in the third and fourth rounds.
 Stuart Skinner, Dmitri Samorukov, Ostap Safin, Kirill Maksimov, Filip Berglund, Dylan Wells, Aapeli Rasanen, Caleb Bones and Ethan Bear have all been later-round picks.

-The Oilers also have two other good third-pairing defensemen on the roster in Johan Auvitu and Matt Benning and Eric Gryba is still a part of the organization.
+The Oilers also have two other good third-pairing defensemen on the roster in Yohann Auvitu and Matt Benning and Eric Gryba is still a part of the organization.
 Davidson is not irreplaceable by any means but he will slot in immediately for the Islanders.

 Related: Oilers Aren’t Making the Playoffs